1984 United States Senate elections: South Dakota

 Incumbent Republican Larry Pressler won re-election for a second term, defeating Democrat George V. Cunningham.

 Tennessee

-Three-term popular incumbent Howard Baker, who had served as United States Senate Majority Leader since 1981 (Minority Leader from 1977 to 1981) decided not to seek re-election in order to concentrate on a planned bid for 1988 Republican presidential nomination (which did not happen, as he later accepted a White House Chief of Staff position under President Ronald Reagan).
+Three-term popular incumbent Howard Baker, who had served as United States Senate Majority Leader since 1981 (Minority Leader from 1977 to 1981) decided not to seek re-election in order to concentrate on a planned bid for the 1988 Republican presidential nomination (which did not happen, as he later accepted a White House Chief of Staff position under President Ronald Reagan).
 This made a seat open.

 Democrats nominated Representative and future Vice President of the United States Al Gore, whose father Albert Gore, Sr. once held the other Tennessee Senate seat.

-In the Republican primary, held on August 2, Ashe easily emerged as a winner:
+In the Republican primary, held on August 2, state Senator Victor Ashe easily emerged as a winner.